inessa-spatial-analysis/inessa-spatial-analysis.github.io/index.md

 [**About me**](index.md) | [**Portfolio**](projects.md) | [**Teaching**](teaching.md) | [**Blog Posts**](blog.md) | [**CV**](cv.pdf)

 ***
-# Inessa Tregubova
-## GeoData scientist

 [LinkedIn](https://www.linkedin.com/in/inessa-tregubova/) | [Email](tregub95@gmail.com) |[Telegram](t.me/intra23)

-> [cite_start]I build end-to-end geo-ML solutions—from data pipelines and spatial modeling to decision-support tools for site selection and network optimization.
+> [cite_start] I build end-to-end geo-ML solutions—from data pipelines and spatial modeling to decision-support tools for site selection and network optimization.
 My portfolio spans projects for diverse businesses and municipalities worldwide.
 > Passionate about applied research, I am currently a PhD candidate at The Hebrew University of Jerusalem, studying the impact of remote work on urban economies.
 Use links in page head to chechout details.
 > Please use the navigation links above to explore my projects, teaching experience, and blog.